jasmin-palmer/jasmin-palmer.github.io/_pages/research.md

   caption: "J. E. Palmer, et al., 2024"
 excerpt: "This is Jasmin's Research Page!"
 intro:
-  - excerpt: "I am a Mechanical Engineer by trade with nearly 10 years of research experience at Stanford, Johns Hopkins University, MIT, and USC!
+  - excerpt: "I am a Mechanical Engineer with a specialty in robotics and wearable devices by trade with over 10 years of engineering and research experience at MIT , Stanford, Johns Hopkins University, USC, and more!
 My research focus is in robotics, haptics, and XR.
 Please see more here!"
 feature_row:
   - image_path: /assets/images/EvieGrad2.jpg
     image_caption: "Image courtesy of Dr. Evie"